Instance-wise Occlusion and Depth Orders in Natural Scenes: InstaOrder dataset

 \subsection{Statistics}

-With the proposed annotation procedure, we build the \textsc{InstaOrder} dataset. \textsc{InstaOrder} consists of 100,623 images with 503,939 instances that belong to 80 class categories, for a total of 2,859,919 instance-level occlusion and depth orders.
+\textsc{InstaOrder} consists of 100,623 images with 503,939 instances that belong to 80 class categories, for a total of 2,859,919 instance-level occlusion and depth orders.
 Due to the limited annotation budget, we randomly selected ten instances if an image included more than ten instances.
 The histogram of instance number per image is shown in (Figure~\ref{fig:statistic}a).

-The dataset was annotated by 1,549 crowd workers for occlusion order, and by 2,110 for depth order.
+The dataset was annotated by 1,549 crowd-workers for occlusion order, and by 2,110 for depth order.
 Of the instance pairs, 81\% were accepted by the first two annotators for occlusion ordering, whereas 75.4\% were accepted by the first two annotators for the depth ordering (Figure~\ref{fig:statistic}b).
 This comparison indicates that depth ordering was slightly harder to annotate than occlusion ordering.

 \textsc{InstaOrder} has a similar distribution of occlusion order types to those of COCOA~\cite{Zhu17cocoa} or KINS~\cite{Qi19kins} (Figure~\ref{fig:statistic}c).
 In addition to unidirectional occlusion type, \textsc{InstaOrder} provides bidirectional occlusion order.
-On depth order annotations, 72.9\% belonged to a distinct type and 26.2\% belonged to an overlap type (Figure~\ref{fig:statistic}d).
+On depth order annotations, 72.9\% belonged to a distinct type and 27.2\% belonged to an overlap type (Figure~\ref{fig:statistic}d).
 The majority of depth orders belong to a ‘distinct’ and ‘not equal’ category (A$\rightarrow$B or B$\rightarrow$A), composing 72.4\% of total depth orders.